Sage-Bionetworks/portalsDocs/articles/getting_started.md

 * populate your projects with files (such as data, code, and results) and tables
 * connect the files with relationships that show how code was used with data to generate results (provenance)
 * annotate files and tables to increase discoverability
-* provide a narratives (documentation, readme's) for directly on the created files
+* provide narratives (documentation, readme's) for directly on the created files
 * create a [DOI](http://en.wikipedia.org/wiki/Digital_object_identifier){:target="_blank"} for any resource to allow citation of your work
 * share your work with other Synapse users, teams, or the public
 * discuss with researchers in a project using the discussion forums and email groups